Kidō Senshi Gundam SEED Battle Destiny

 Kidō Senshi Gundam SEED Battle Destiny (機動戦士ガンダムSEED BATTLE DESTINY; Kidō Senshi Gandamu SEED Batoru Desutinī) is a game of the Kidou Senshi Gundam series for the PlayStation Vita.
 As of June 2015, it has only been released in Japan.
 The game is a mech sim.
-The game was developed by Artdink and published by Bandai Namco Games.
+The game was developed by Artdink and published by Namco Bandai Games.

 Reception

 The game sold 40,297 copies during the first sales recording period, placing the game at #3 in the Media Create sales chart for all Japanese video games.
 This was considered a surprising success for a Vita game.